 Our herd is carefully managed to the best of our ability to ensure healthy, productive and happy animals.
 We spend countless hours with them observing their natural behaviors so that we will notice when one is not feeling well and be able to act quickly to provide necessary medical and supportive care.

 The goal of our breeding program is to bring improvement to the breed and to our herd.
-We strive to raise high quality happy animals with excellent milk production and conformation so that they will excel in the milk pail and the show ring!
+We strive to raise high quality happy animals with excellent milk production and conformation so that they will excel in the milk pail and in the show ring!

 During breeding season our bucks are fed a mixture of Blue Seal dairy goat grain, timothy hay pellets and rolled oats.
 The buck's grain contains ammonium chloride which is an essential ingredient to help prevent and/or help break up urinary crystals which could form a blockage, which is a medical emergency.
-Our bucks have hay, fresh water, Sweetlix Meat Maker loose minerals and Zinpro 40 available to them at all times.
+Our bucks have hay, fresh water, Duraferm loose minerals and Zinpro 40 available to them at all times.

 Our doeling Bo and her brother JD, a couple of our 2020 kids out of our doe Obi.

 We are a performance herd with ADGA and participate in monthly milk testing, shows and Linear Appraisal when available.